Want to learn how to make a gluten free sourdough starter—without the hassle and with the best chance of success? You’re in the right place!

 Great question!
 A lot of people get the two confused, but it's really simple to understand once you know the difference.

-Discard is the portion of the gluten free sourdough starter that is removed before every feeding.
-Remember, you don't actually throw this portion away.
-The discarded portion of starter is considered inactive.
-This is because the wild yeast and bacteria have already consumed all of the energy - the flour and water - and no new energy is added to it.
-Because the discard is no longer active, it can be used in recipes that don't need yeast to leaven them.
-Think of all the baked goods you can make that don't need rise time - pancakes, brownies, cookies, banana bread and other quick-breads, crackers, pie crust, discard pizza crust, etc.
+The discarded starter is considered inactive because the wild yeast and bacteria have consumed all of the flour and water's energy, and no new energy is added.
+Since it’s no longer active, it can be used in recipes that don’t require yeast to help them rise.
+You can use discard in a variety of baked goods, such as pancakes, brownies, cookies, banana bread and other quick-breads, crackers, pie crust, discard pizza crust, etc.

 If you're still confused, read more about it here: Sourdough Starter vs. Discard | What is the Difference? | Gluten-Free Sourdough

-Now you can see that making a sourdough starter yields two forms of baking; discard is a more relaxed form of sourdough baking that allows you to make goods that don't need to rise, and the active starter is used for baking bread or other goods that need rise time.
-Soon you'll find yourself eating sourdough at any and every opportunity.
+Now you can see that making a sourdough starter yields two forms of baking.
+Cooking with discard is a more relaxed form of sourdough baking that allows you to make goods that don't need to rise (or that use yeast for a quick rise but still with the flavor of sourdough).
+The active starter is used for baking bread or other goods that need rise time.

 For frequent bakers: